L-Sangmin/L-Sangmin/README.md

   <img src="https://img.shields.io/badge/client--side-only-5A0FC8?style=flat" alt="client-side only"/>
 </p>

-> **A print shop in a browser tab.** Fill in the values that change each year and get **four
-> finished manuals** — freshman and advisory-group editions, in Korean and English — typeset to a
-> 180×220mm trim and saved as a real vector PDF.
+> **A print shop in a browser tab.** Fill in the values that change each year and get **four finished manuals** — freshman and advisory-group editions, in Korean and English — typeset to a 180×220mm trim and saved as a real vector PDF.

-Built for the **KAIST School of Freshman**, where I was head of the 16th Freshman Programme Designers.
+Built for the **KAIST School of Freshman**, where I was head of the 16th Freshman Program Designers.
 Rosters (`.xlsx`) and face photos (`.zip`) are parsed in the browser and composed on a 300dpi stage; page count flows with the roster.
 Nothing is uploaded — which is the whole point, since the input is real students' names, contacts, and faces.
 The site is public; the repository stays private for the same reason.

 <sub>Stack: vanilla JS (no build step) · Paged.js · Playwright render harness · Cloudflare Pages</sub>